-F95.2 Tourette's Disorder
+F95.2 [307.23] Tourette's Disorder

 Tourette's disorder (TD) was first described in 1895 by the French neurologist Georges Gilles de la Tourette.
-It entails many tics that affect various parts of the body.
-Motor tics of the head are usually present; eye blinking is often the first symptom to appear.
-Some patients have complex motor tics-for example, doing deep knee bends.
-The location and severity of motor tics in patients with TD typically change with time.
+It entails many ties that affect various parts of the body.
+Motor ties of the head are usually present (eye blinking is often the first symptom to appear).
+Some patients have complex motor ties (for example, doing deep knee bends).
+The location and severity of motor ties in patients with TD typically change with time.